 Some of the above injuries could cause permanent disability or death.
 Thus, nerve damage after a dental injection is not the only reason for filing a dental malpractice claim after a dental injection.
 Depending on what type of damage you suffered after a dental injection and whether the dentist breached the standard of care, you may have a viable dental malpractice claim, regardless of whether you suffered nerve damage.

 If you have experienced nerve damage, and if that nerve damage has persisted for weeks or months, you may have suffered permanent nerve damage.
-Contact us for a free legal consultation.
+Call us at (321) 352-7588 to set up your free legal consultation with a Florida dental malpractice lawyer at our Orlando, Florida law office.
+Contact us on our website if you prefer to set up your free legal consultation by email.